Why is a renovation in progress notice crucial for neighbors

 (Your name)

 Informing and thanking your neighbors through a renovation in progress notice is in the interest of good relationships.
 It saves you from unnecessary hassles and drama while you carry out the building work on your home in peace.
-The simple letter will let them know that you’re aware that their lives may be impacted and you appreciate their goodwill.
+The simple letter will let them know that you’re aware that their lives may be impacted and that you appreciate their goodwill.

 Your opinion matters, leave a comment